 Waiting: Keep families engaged while everyone arrives.

 Encourage children to show parents around their new classroom.
-Projects and crafts from previous school days should already be hanging and on display.
+Projects from previous school days should already be hanging and on display.
 This will give parents an opportunity to see what their child has been working on and share in their excitement.
 Parents and students also have the chance to mingle with other young learners and their families, encouraging new friendships.

-Welcoming: A short introduction.
+Welcoming: Give a short introduction.

-Wrapping it up: Concluding the evening.
+Wrapping it up: Conclude the evening.

-Questions: Offer up a short Q&A session
+Questions: Offer a short Q&A session.

 Finally, see if parents or students have any questions.
 Try to focus on general inquiries that relate to preschool classroom and student body as a whole.
 Suggest that questions concerning a particular student’s needs or progress can be answered either after the event, through email or phone at a later date, or on a day of a parent/teacher conference.